Ajdin Drina

-Ajdin Drina (born 22 March 2004) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Velež Mostar.
+Ajdin Drina (born 22 March 2004) is a Bosnian professional footballer who plays as a midfielder for First League of FBiH club Radnik Hadžići on loan from Velež Mostar.

 Club career

 Velež Mostar

 On 29 November 2021, Drina signed a contract with Velež Mostar until 2026.
 In December 2021, he made his debut against hometown club Sarajevo.

 Loan to Jedinstvo Bihać

 In August 2022, Drina was sent on loan to Jedinstvo Bihać until the end of the calendar year.